jepetersohn/phase-3-guide/microchallenges/rails-ajax.md

-# Rails and AJAX
+# Microchallenge: Rails and AJAX

-This micro-challenge will help you brush up on AJAX and get practice using it in Rails.

-Create a new feature branch and AJAXify one of your forms.
-Good candidates include voting (if you're far enough in), commenting, posting answers, and signup.

-Make the user experience spectacular.
-You should think through decisions such as:
+## Overview

+This micro-challenge will help reinforce your understanding of using AJAX with Rails.
+In order to attempt this challenge you'll need at least one form (post) and one get request to AJAXify.

+There are actually 2 ways to use AJAX with Rails and we will try both.

+Begin each challenge by creating a new feature branch of the app you started building today (or any other app you've built).
+Name the branch whatever you'd like because we'll be throwing it away once we're done with this challenge.

+Consider:
-how will you handle invalid input or errors? do you want the server to return json or html?
+- How will you handle invalid input or errors?
+- Do you want the server to return json or html?

-Please submit your solution via pull request to your project repo (not the guide).
+## Challenge 1: remote: true

+Use the Rails form helper `remote: true` method.

+### Release 1

+Use ajax for the get request.
+Insert the response into the DOM.

+### Release 2

+AJAXIFY the form.
+Send the form data to the server and send back a success or error.

+## Challenge 2: jQuery AJAX

+For these releases, you will use good old jQuery &mdash; just like you did in Phase 2 with Sinatra!

+Easy Peasy!
+Right?

+Well ...
+Rails, for security reasons, makes this a little harder for us.

+Research Rails, jQuery, and csrf.

+*hint: there is more than one way to do this.
+Look into setRequestHeader, ajax.setUp and beforeSend and try each one out!*

+### Release 1

+Use ajax for the get request.
+Insert the response into the DOM.

+AJAXIFY the form

+### Release 2

+ the form.
+Send the form data to the server and send back a success or error.